 If a registered charity spends more than its required DQ one year, it can apply the extra amount to other years, within some limits.
 If it spends too little one year, it can use extra amounts accumulated or spend enough the following year to create an extra amount to cover the gap.
 But if a charity continually fails to meet its DQ, it can lose its registration.

-For a detailed explanation of the DQ and how to calculate it, see the DQ section of the Canada Revenue Agency’s website.
+For a detailed explanation of the DQ and how to calculate it, see the DQ section of the CRA’s website.

 Rule 10: Issue Proper Donation Receipts